zamuelfernandes/zamuelfernandes/README.md

 ## 👋 Hi, I’m Samuel Fernandes

 - 👀 I am interested in learning the most about technology and programming ;
-- 📚 I am currently learning Web Dev, but I am also graduating in Computer Engineering at the Federal University of Itajubá -> 🇧🇷;
+- 📚 I am currently study Web Dev, but I am also graduating in Computer Engineering at the Federal University of Itajubá  🇧🇷;
 - 😁 I am looking to collaborate in everything I can, but mainly to learn from everything ;
-- 📫 How to reach me? - zamuelfernandes@gmail.com or @zamuelfernandes on social media ;
+- 🚀 My Future Plans?
+Well as far as I can go I'll be going ;

 ## :octocat: My Github Stats
 <div align="left">